SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 >
 > 11.6.2 Annual mean levels of fine particulate matter (e.g. PM2.5 and PM10) in cities (population weighted)

-This target is interpreted to mean reducing the environmental impact of cities, including improving air quality and waste management.
+This target is interpreted to cover research on the environmental impact of cities, including air quality and waste management.

-This query consists of 4 phrases: 1 phrase "reducing the environmental impact of cities", 1 phrase for "air quality" and 2 phrases for "waste management".
+This query consists of 4 phrases: 1 phrase for "environmental impact of cities", 1 phrase for "air quality" and 2 phrases for "waste management".

 ##### Phrase 1:

-This phrase covers research about reducing the general environmental impact of cities.
+This phrase covers research about the general environmental impact of cities.
 The basic structure is *environmental impact + cities*.

 ```Ceylon =
 TS=